-The Goleta Valley Library collection is developed and maintained to meet the informational, educational, and recreational needs of the residents of the City of Goleta and its neighboring community in various formats including non-English, audiovisual, online, and large print.

-The Goleta Valley Library endorses the Library Bill of Rights, Freedom to Read and Freedom to View Statements as adopted by the American Library Association (see attachments).
+The Goleta & Santa Ynez Valley Libraries (Library) collection is developed and maintained to meet the informational, educational, and recreational needs of the residents of the City of Goleta and its neighboring Zone 4 communities in various formats, including non-English, audiovisual, online, and large print.
+The Library endorses the Library Bill of Rights, Freedom to Read, and Freedom to View Statements as adopted by the American Library Association (see attachments).